stanFurrer/Robotics-Master/README.md

 # Robotics_Master
 This repository contain the most remarquable project that I have worked on during my Master in Robotics at EPFL.
 This repository doesn't contain the most advanced AI project that I have worked on.
+(Please refer to the other GitHub repos)

-Note that this repository only contain PDF files and doesn't contain all the project.
+**Note :** this repository only contain PDF files and doesn't contain all the project.

 ## Implant

 I'm Specialize In medical Robotics.
-I have work a lot on impanted device, Sensors and machine learning for Medical purposes.
+I have work a lot on implanted device, Sensors and machine learning for Medical purposes.

 * [**A Novel Approach To Aortic Restnosis**](https://github.com/stanFurrer/Robotics_Master/blob/main/Implant/A%20Novel%20Approach%20To%20Aortic%20Restenosis.pdf) : In this project we present a device whose goal is to address the need for early and precise detection of aortic restenosis immediately following stenosis treatment surgery.